patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/colors/colors.md

 <Divider/>

-## PatternFly palettes
+## Color families
-Our color palettes are created as a system, designed to reinforce content and workflows.
-Our palettes are carefully chosen to support effective communication and adapt to the needs of your UI.

-Note that bright colors are used sparingly and are reserved for specific interactions, such as communicating status.

 Our color palettes are organized into "families" that contain different shades of the same hue.
-In the following palettes, you can expand each value color or shadow in a family to see more details.
+In the following families, you can expand each color to see related tokens.

 <Grid hasGutter>
   <GridItem xl2RowSpan={1} xl2={4} xl={6} xlRowSpan={2} sm={12}>